Broomfield Marital Property Division Lawyer

 With years of family law experience in the Broomfield area, our property division attorneys recognize that property comes in many forms and with a wide array of complexities.
 Dividing a 401K or pension comes with tax consequences necessitating specially tailored dividing orders.
 Before an ongoing business concern or interest can be divided, it must be properly valued, usually with the assistance of an expert.
 Division of stock accounts differs from dividing stock options.
 At Plog & Stein, P.C., we are abreast of the intricacies that come with appropriately valuing and dividing marital property of all kinds.

 In some situations, property division issues may come up after a divorce has been finalized.
 This may happen in cases in which one party conceals property when making his or her financial disclosures.
 It is important to note that a court typically only has jurisdiction for five years from when a divorce decree is finalized to deal with undisclosed assets.
-When this happens, the property division process may quickly become complicated, and having an experienced divorce attorney on your side may help you uncover the truth of the situation in an efficient manner.
+When this happens, the property division process may quickly become complicated, and having an experienced Broomfield marital property division attorney on your side may help you uncover the truth of the situation in an efficient manner.

 Discuss a Property Division Dispute with a Broomfield Lawyer

 Dividing marital property may be one of the most contentious aspects of a divorce.
-At Plog & Stein, P.C., our experienced Broomfield property division attorneys understand how important it is to protect the assets that you worked hard to earn.
+At Plog & Stein, P.C., our experienced Broomfield property division lawyers understand how important it is to protect the assets that you worked hard to earn.
 You can rest assured that we will try to make the process as smooth as possible for you.
-Our firm serves people who need a divorce attorney throughout Colorado.
+Our firm serves people who need a divorce lawyer throughout Colorado.
 Call us at 303-781-0322 or contact us online to set up your appointment.